Oyeleye/University-of-Tampere-Project/README.md

 JavaFX program should have mnemonics and accelerator keys for (some of the) menu options.
 In React/Material-UI solution you should utilise "makeStyles" for relevant parts of the interface (what are those is up to you).

 First deadline is 19.3.
 12.00, final deadline is 24.3.
 23:59

+Exercise 3.1 (Small 3/2 points)
+You can do the exercise with JavaFX (and NetBeans), or with React/create-react-app and Material-UI.

+Build the following program:

+The program consists of three vertical sliders.

+Moving the sliders control red, green and blue elements of the background of the area where the sliders are.

+An example wireframe of how the application could be like:

+wireframe for exercise 3.1

+First deadline is 26.3.
+12.00, final deadline is 31.3.
+23:59